dkbhaskaran/obsidian-notes/Artificial Intelligence/A peek into Artificial intelligence.md

 Artificial intelligence as the name suggests is defined by ability of machines to perform activities like logical reasoning, problem-solving, decision making.
 This is pretty wide term encompassing machine learning, deep leaning and natural language processing etc.

 A hierarchical representation of the terminologies that are important to our discussion is as below

- 1. Artificial intelligence : Defined above
-	 1. Machine leaning : A branch of artificial intelligence, which is concerned with teaching computers from a set of data.
-		 1. Neural networks : A neural network consists of layers of neurons that mimics the human neurons put together to process and analyze data.
-			 1. Deep Neural networks : These are subset of neural network consisting of multiple many layers of neuron accomplishing a sophisticated task.
-Some examples of deep learning models include CNN, RNN, GAN etc.
-				 1. Generative AI : Generative AI uses DNN as building blocks to create or generate image (Midjourney) , text (ChatGPT) etc.
-					 1. LLM (Large language models): A type of generative AI specifically designed for text data like GPT (Generated Pre-trained) developed by OpenAI.
+Artificial Intelligence (AI)
+│
+├── Symbolic AI / GOFAI – Rule-based systems using logic and symbols │   ├── Expert Systems – Emulate decisions of human experts │   ├── Rule-Based Systems – Use "if-then" rules for decision making │   └── Knowledge Representation & Reasoning – Represent facts and infer new ones │
+├── Machine Learning (ML) – Learning patterns from data │   ├── Supervised Learning – Learn from labeled data │   │   ├── Decision Trees – Tree-like decision paths
+│   │   ├── SVM – Classify data using optimal boundaries
+│   │   └── Neural Networks – Brain-inspired layered models
+│   │       └── Deep Neural Networks (DNN) – Multi-layered neural networks
+│   │           ├── CNN – Image and spatial data processing
+│   │           ├── RNN – Sequence and time-series processing
+│   │           └── Transformers – Self-attention based models
+│   │               └── Generative AI – Create new content (text, image, etc.)
+│   │                   └── LLMs – Large language models trained on text (e.g. ChatGPT)
+│   │
+│   ├── Unsupervised Learning – Find hidden structure in data │   │   ├── Clustering – Group similar data points (e.g., K-means)
+│   │   └── Dimensionality Reduction – Compress features while keeping structure (e.g., PCA)
+│   │
+│   └── Reinforcement Learning – Learn by trial and error │       ├── Q-Learning – Value-based decision learning
+│       └── DQN – Combines deep learning with Q-learning
+│
+└── Other Subfields of AI
+    ├── NLP – Understand and generate human language ├── Computer Vision – Interpret visual input like images/videos ├── Robotics – Perceive and act in the physical world └── Planning & Scheduling – Determine action sequences to achieve goals

 It should be understood that the AI is not just ChatGPT or vice versa.
 Although most popular ChatGPT is just a  subset of large space covered by AI.

 LLMs have become by far the most popular applications on internet today as their numerous applications are being invented/discovered daily.
-The whole technology space is evolving rapidly by the application of LLMs.
+The whole world is evolving rapidly by the application of LLMs.
 To build an good understanding of how LLMs work, one should start from understanding DNNs at the very least.

-Deep neural networks
+Deep neural networks (DNN)
 ---

-## Neuron
+Basic building blocks of a DNN is a neuron.
+These are